sandhyaparna/Data-Science/Regression.md

 Regression is a method of modelling a target value based on independent predictors.
-Explains the degree of relationship between 2 or more variables using the bets fit line.
+Explains the degree of relationship between 2 or more variables using the best fit line.

 ### Assumptions
 ##### Linearity